TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 This is not security-related on the first view but "tests" are often grossly negligent implemented, without security aspects in mind.
-Staging servers also help keeping the production sites slim and clean and reduce maintenance work (e.g. updating extensions which are not in use).
+Staging servers also help keeping the production sites slim and clean and reduce maintenance work (for example updating extensions which are not in use).